kvarak/dnd/docs/_Classes/barbarian.md

 - **Tundra**.
 When this effect is activated, each creature of your choice in your aura gains 2 temporary hit points, as icy spirits inure it to suffering.
 The temporary hit points increase when you reach certain levels in this class, increasing to 3 at 5th level, 4 at 10th level, 5 at 15th level, and 6 at 20th level.

 ### Storm Soul
-At 6th level, the storm grants you benefits even when your aura isn’t active.
+The storm grants you benefits even when your aura isn’t active.
 The benefits are based on the environment you chose for your Storm Aura.

 - **Desert**.
 You gain resistance to fire damage and don’t suffer the effects of extreme heat, as described in the Dungeon Master’s Guide.
 Moreover, as an ***action***, you can touch a flammable object that isn’t being worn or carried by anyone else and set it on fire.